esDotDev/get_it_mixin/README.md

 }
 ```

-These functions can handle if the selector function returns different Streams and Futures on following `build` calls.
+These functions changing the Streams and Futures instances on following `build` calls.
 In this case the old subscription is cancelled and the new `Stream` subscribed.
-Check he API docs for more details.
+Check the API docs for more details.

 ### Event handlers
-Maybe you don't need a value updated but want to show a Snackbar as soon as a `Stream` emits a value or a `ValueListenable` updates a value.
-If you wanted to do this without this mix_in you would need a `StatefulWidget` where you subscribe to a `Stream` in `iniState` and dispose your subscription in the `dispose` function of the `State`.
+Maybe you don't need a value updated but want to show a Snackbar as soon as a `Stream` emits or a `ValueListenable` changes.
+If you wanted to do this without this mixin you would need a `StatefulWidget` where you subscribe to a `Stream` in `iniState` and dispose your subscription in the `dispose` function of the `State`.

 With this mixin you can register handlers for `Streams` and `ValueListenables` and the mixin will dispose everything for you as soon as the widget gets destroyed.